noraeisner/LATTE/README.md

 ### Arguments

 !!!!!!  **--new-data**  The code requires multiple text files to be stored on your computer in order to run - these are downloaded automatically from the MAST server.
 The first time the proghram is run, and any time that there is new data available, add **--new-data** to the command line when running the program.
 The code checks what data has already been downloaded and doesn't re-download anything that already exists.

+**--tic** You can skip the box to enter the tic ID by entering it in the command line with e.g. --tic=55525572.

+**--sector** You can skip entering the sectors by entering them in the command line with e.g. --sector=2,5.
+You will need to know in what sectors this target was observed.

 **--targetlist***=path/to/the/csv/input/file* instead of entering the information manually everytime, you can provide LATTE with an input file which lists all the TIC IDs and the times of the transit events.
 Look at the example file to see the required format of the information.